 Mid-range windproof umbrellas in all sizes range from $20 to $35.
 These umbrellas should have both venting and a reinforced frame.
-At this higher price, umbrellas should also have value-added features, like a quality wood handle or shaft, automatic opening and closing, and water-repellent fabric.
+At this higher price, umbrellas should also have functional and luxury features, like a quality wood handle or shaft, automatic opening and closing, and water-repellent fabric.

 The highest-quality windproof umbrellas usually cost $40 or more.
 However, those with heavy wooden components or designer branding may cost upward of $90.
 In this price range, umbrellas should have both venting and a reinforced frame.
 Many umbrellas claim to withstand winds up to 55 miles per hour – these umbrellas should back it up.
 Canopies should be made of tough, waterproof material that’s been treated to repel water.
 These windproof umbrellas should either be very large or have special features that justify the price, like concealed sharp edges or specialized handles.

 Q. Will a windproof umbrella ever turn inside out?